A thermal mass flow meter measures the mass flow rate and consumption of gases for commercial, industrial, and municipal functions.

 The Sage flow meters are available in either inline flow bodies or insertion styles.
 In either case, the meter’s probe inserts into a pipe, stack, or duct gas stream.
 Toward the tip of the meter’s probe are two sensors: resistance temperature detectors (RTDs) or resistance thermometers that measure temperature.
 The RTDs consist of durable reference-grade platinum windings clad in a protective 316 SS or Hastelloy C sheath.

 The Sage proprietary circuitry maintains a continuous overheat between the flow and reference detectors.
 One RTD is heated by an integrated circuit and functions as the flow sensor, while a second RTD acts as the reference sensor and determines the gas temperature.
 As gas flows by the heated RTD, drifting gas molecules transport heat away from it, and as a result, the sensor cools, and the energy escapes.

 This constant temperature differential must be maintained, even if there are wide fluctuations in gas temperature.
 The Sage proprietary sensor drive circuit keeps the differential, whether or not the gas temperature changes or however quickly molecules cool off the flow sensor.

 The electrical power required to sustain this overheat denotes the mass flow signal.

-What are the advantages of thermal mass flow meters?
+What are the advantages of a thermal mass flowmeter?

-- Thermal flow meters have no moving parts, which reduces maintenance and permits the use in demanding application areas, including saturated gas.
+- Thermal flowmeters have no moving parts, reducing maintenance and permitting their use in demanding application areas, including saturated gas.

-- Gas mass meters calculate mass flow rather than volumetric flow and do not require temperature or pressure correction, which means there is no additional expense for the purchase and installation of other equipment.
+- Gas mass meters calculate mass flow rather than volumetric flow.
+They do not require temperature or pressure correction, so there is no additional expense for purchasing and installing other equipment.